Sonic the Hedgehog: The Movie: Legacy

-The Sonic the Hedgehog IDW Comics series, like the Archie series before it, also contained many references to the OVA In its Scrapnik Island miniseries, the character Mecha Knuckles from the game Sonic Advance (2001) makes his return with a new beaten up design, this new design sports a tattered version of Knuckles' OVA attire.
+A trailer of the OVA was included as a bonus on the 1997 compilation Sonic Jam for the Sega Saturn.
+The 2024 Knuckles miniseries has Knuckles wearing the hat that he dons in the OVA.
+IDW Publishing's Sonic the Hedgehog comic book series also contained many references to the OVA; in its Scrapnik Island miniseries, the character Mecha Knuckles from the 2001 game Sonic Advance returns with a new beaten up design wearing a tattered version of Knuckles' OVA attire.
 In the final fight against Mecha Sonic in the miniseries, there are many homages to the film, including a scene mirroring the final interaction between Sonic and Metal Sonic in the OVA.
-The Murder of Sonic the Hedgehog features Knuckles wearing a hat similar to the one from the OVA.